rvoskamp/InfoCenter-Customizations-Demo/custom/demo/README.md

     }
 ```

-If additional data is external to eDOCS there is the ability to create a custom process to access the data and then call into the REST API to execute it.
+If additional data is external to eDOCS, you can create a custom process to access the data and then call into the REST API to execute it.

 **process.py** is a Python file which executes native code before returning the results to the client. *component* is the name associated with the custom process.
 ```python